nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

      * The provider system returns the last x consultations
 * Where a single filter is supplied by the consumer, it is applied as defined above.
 * Where both filters are supplied by the consumer, all the consultations that match either of the filters are returned.
-* If no filters are supplied by the consumer, all constulations are returned.
+* If no filters are supplied by the consumer, all consultations are returned.

 #### Allergies ####